wanjabachmann/IN306-BackendBlogProjekt/README.md

 - Initial commit

 # Stuff not working / unfinished / Questions
-- Do we need DTOS for representative queries like GET requests if we want to display/output everything?
+- DTO's are implemented for all update and add methods.
+I tired to implement the same for the get blogs method but it's not visible in the Swagger UI.
-- I am not sure how to implement the DTO for requests without parameters
+- Junit tests implemented for all entites but I was not able to get the PUT Junit tests working.
-- Junit tests implemented for all entites but I was not able to get the PUT Junit tests working. :(
+As well as the testRemoveCommentById :(